 - 2.13.1.
 Fertility treatment can be a long and complicated process.
-If members of staff are undergoing fertility treatment they may suffer individual symptoms.
-Authorised absence is granted to attend hospital appointments to undergo treatment. - 2.13.2.
+If members of staff are undergoing fertility treatment, they may suffer individual symptoms.
+Authorised absence is granted to attend hospital appointments to undergo treatment.
+Treatment is not a single treatment but a series of procedures including scans.
+Whilst the dates of these procedures may not be flexible, it would be expected that members of staff attend this at times where it would cause less impact on their working day. - 2.13.2.
 On proof of treatment, a two-week paid leave of authorised absence is granted after embryo implantation has taken place and pregnancy has, or has not, been confirmed. - 2.13.3.
 If a member of staff is accompanying their partner for treatment their line manager will authorise all appropriate requests for leave. - 2.13.4.
-It is encouraged that members of staff undergoing fertility treatment inform their Line Manager, HRBP and Occupational Health to assist in overcoming workplace difficulties.
+It is recognised that absence periods may differ depending on the treatment being undertaken and the invasive nature of specific elements such as egg collection. - 2.13.5.
+Members of staff undergoing fertility treatment are encouraged to inform their Line Manager, HRBP and Occupational Health to assist in overcoming workplace difficulties and to ensure that adequate support is in place.